It may happen that a person, an employee of a company, wishes:

 - be proportionate the desired goal.

-Thus a clause which has the effect of preventing the employee from having a professional activity outside his working time, including in sectors of activity unrelated to that of the employer, was ineligible for it (C. Cass.soc., September 15, 2010, No. 08-44640).
+Thus a clause which had the effect of preventing the employee from having a professional activity outside his working time, including in sectors of activity unrelated to that of the employer, was unenforceable against the latter (C. Cass.soc., September 15, 2010, No. 08-44640).

-In addition, a clause providing for or prohibiting the accumulation of employment is prohibited in a part-time contract (C. Cass. soc.
+In addition, a clause adjusting or prohibiting multiple employment is prohibited in a part-time contract (C. Cass. soc.
 July 11, 2000, No. 98-43240in this case the judges decided that the exclusive dealing contract should be interpreted as a full-time contract).

 This paragraph only concerns the accumulation of salaried jobs.
-Indeed, no legislation comes to settleuse"Your free time for other activities (such as running a business or others).
+Indeed, no legislation comes to regulate “ use In your spare time for other activities (such as running a business or others).

 In addition, the law explicitly provides that certain activities may be carried out without any constraint on the maximum duration of working time (L8261-3 Labor Code):